jacobwanner/jacobwanner/README.md

 - Hi, I’m Jacob Wanner

-- I am a Software Developer at a Kaeser Compressors Inc.
+- I am a Software Developer with a BS in Computer Science.

 - My current personal project is a Real Estate Pricing Estimator using machine learning algorithms.